Hejkage/Spillet/README.md

   that legitimately need each other at runtime but not at import time.
 - The `# region` comments are preserved throughout, so search still works the way you're used to.

-## Verification

-Beyond the 300-frame state diff, a functional suite exercises the paths an idle headless run never reaches: firing projectiles, melee swings connecting, active + support gem combinations, enemy death and loot drops, pet abilities, enemy AI casting, leaper movement, shop stocking and rerolling, rolling every base item and item template, switching through all four areas, save/load round trip, dropping and picking up items, and `register_active_gem`.

-Every one of these was also run against the original single-file version, so any difference would show up as a behaviour change rather than a pass/fail I had to guess about.

-## Known gotcha for future edits

-The import generator I used had a scope bug: a name used as a *parameter* somewhere in a file (like `player` in `update_ai(self, player, dt)`) was mistakenly treated as already defined, so its module-level import was skipped.
-That's what caused the `NameError: name 'player' is not defined` on the first projectile hit.

-All modules have since been re-checked with Python's `symtable`, which is properly scope-aware.
-If you hit a similar `NameError` after moving code between files, the fix is always the same: add the missing `from x import y` at the top of the file, or inside the function if the other module is created later.